cong-yi/cong-yi.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoctoral Research and Teaching Fellow · The University of British Columbia
+subtitle: Assistant Professor · The University of Texas at Dallas

 profile:
   align: right